In this article, you’ll find answers to questions like:

-It all starts with ideas.
+It all begins with ideas.

 Although planning meals and cooking at home can be time-consuming, it’s rewarding in many ways.
 Not only do you save money and boost healthy choices, but you also foster family bonding when working together.

-“Grocery shopping and cooking at home saves a significant amount of money on any budget,” says registered dietician Hannah Michaels, a nutrition adviser at the Orlando-based Nutritious Lifestyles, a program funded locally by Children’s Services Council of Palm Beach County.
+“Grocery shopping and cooking at home saves a significant amount of money on any budget,” says registered dietician Hannah Michaels, a former nutrition adviser at the Orlando-based Nutritious Lifestyles, a program funded locally by Children’s Services Council of Palm Beach County.
 “Frozen fruits and vegetables are healthy and very budget friendly.”

 Start by compiling a list of ideas for meals, she says.
 If you find a good recipe online or in a magazine, save it for a future list.

-“Look for recipes with ingredients your kids like and invite them to join you in the grocery shopping, cooking and serving of foods,” say Dr. Mary L. Gavin, a senior medical editor at KidsHealth.
+“Look for recipes with ingredients your kids like and invite them to join you in the grocery shopping, cooking and serving of foods,” say Dr. Mary L. Gavin, a pediatrician and senior medical editor at KidsHealth.